Studio Null

 Studio Null is the only room in the Sprawl where your neural interface does not work.

-The building itself is a converted Relief Corporation warehouse -- the very facility where Relief once stored the neural recording equipment it distributed across the Sprawl.
-The irony is intentional, and the artists who work here never let anyone forget it.
-Art supplies sit on shelves where recording equipment once waited for deployment.
+The building is a converted Relief Corporation warehouse — the facility where Relief stored the neural recording equipment that made their entertainment empire possible.
+The irony is intentional, and the artists who claimed the space in 2178 have never let anyone forget it.
+Art supplies sit on shelves where recording rigs once waited for deployment.
 Relief logos have been painted over with murals that no one outside this room will ever see.

 Everything created within these walls exists only for those present.
 That is the point.